 This helps us avoid facing our problems head-on because then we wouldn’t have any control over how much time we spend trying to solve them ourselves vs just letting go and letting God take care of everything else…

 8. Being Hypocritical

 This is a sign of weakness because it shows that you are afraid to look at yourself and change your behavior.
 If someone judges you for something you did or said, don’t take it personally because they’re just trying to help.
 You should not judge others.

 You shouldn’t be hypocritical in what you say about people who act differently than you: if someone acts more conservatively, you’ll eventually feel bad about yourself because everyone around her knows how liberal she is deep down inside (perhaps even herself).

 A person with a victim mentality is someone who blames others for their problems.
 They believe that they are victims of their circumstances and, therefore, feel sorry for themselves and have no control over their lives.

 Someone who has a victim mentality may blame others for things that go wrong in his life.
 For example, if he loses his job, he might say: “I didn’t ask any questions; my boss was mean to me because she thought I wasn’t qualified enough.”
 Or if someone makes fun of him at school or at work (or anywhere else), he might think: “She can’t help it; she’s just like everyone else in the world.”

 Being negative, dark, and cynical is one of the most common characteristics of a weak person.
 It’s a self-fulfilling prophecy: you think this way because it creates that way in your life.

-Negative thoughts create negative emotions which lead to negative actions and consequences that may result in even more negative emotions.
-The cycle continues until you are consumed by bitterness and anger toward yourself or others — the worst possible outcome for any human being.
+Negative thoughts create negative emotions, which lead to negative actions and consequences that may result in even more negative emotions.
+The cycle continues until you are consumed by bitterness and anger toward yourself or others, which is the worst possible outcome for any human being.